Enterprise digital transformation

 Onboarding and account management were modernised to support global B2B/B2B2C workflows:

-OTP authentication replacing legacy processes
+OTP authentication replacing legacy security processes

 Integration of existing customer data to reduce re-entry friction